prontog/multifwf/cran-comments.md

 * windows 7 SP1, R 3.2.4

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

+There was one NOTE because this is my first ever submission to CRAN.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.